medined/perl-5-by-example/perl_5_by_example/files.md

 scope of this book.
 However, the following examples will show you how to use simpler data structures.
 The same techniques can be applied to the more complicated data structures as well.

-<H3><A name="Example: Splitting a Record into Fields">Example: Splitting a
+### Example: Splitting a Record into Fields

-Record into Fields</A></H3>This example will show you how to read a file line-by-line and break the input records into fields based on a separator string.
+This example will show you how to read a file line-by-line and break the input records into fields based on a separator string.
 The file, <TT>FIELDS.DAT</TT>, will be used with the following contents:

 <P><B><PRE>1212:Jan:Jaspree:Painter